 When I first came to Smith, I was 46 years old.
 I was working full time; and, at that time, I had 4 kids in college.
 I promised my kids (and myself) that I would join them as a college student.
 But college was rigorous, and I doubted my ability to be successful.

-I was a Sociology major and I found Marc to be a wonderful teacher and also a compassionate fellow human.
+I was a Sociology major, and I found Marc to be a wonderful teacher.
+He was also a compassionate fellow human.
 I told Marc of my doubts; I was a slow reader and slower indeed at producing papers for class.
 Marc told me that he too was a slow reader and writer.
 How could that be?
-Marc was a successful professor and writer.
+Marc was a successful professor and author.
 Marc directed me to look up at his office window when I walked around campus at night.
-I did look and I would always see a light on there; that was him working late, taking his time to finish.
+I did look, and I would always see a light on there; that was him working late, taking his time to finish.

 Marc told me: “It’s okay to be slow, just give it the time that you need to get the work done.”
 This stayed with me all these years: take the time you need.
 I took the time I needed to be successful and graduated Smith with honors and went on to graduate school at Harvard University.